TimB44/MonopolySimulation/README.md

-Monopoly Simulation
+# Monopoly Simulation

 This repository contains a simple Java implementation of a Monopoly simulation.
 The simulation helps determine the most probable places for a player to land on during the game.
 It does not involve tracking money but only focuses on the player's position on the board.

-How to Run
+## How to Run

-Download the executable JAR file from the "artifacts" folder.
+1. Download the executable JAR file from the "artifacts" folder.

-Open a command-line interface (e.g., Terminal on macOS/Linux or Command Prompt on Windows).
+2. Open a command-line interface (e.g., Terminal on macOS/Linux or Command Prompt on Windows).

-Navigate to the directory containing the downloaded JAR file.
+3. Navigate to the directory containing the downloaded JAR file.

-Execute the JAR file using the following command:
+4. Execute the JAR file using the following command:

-php
-Copy code
-java -jar monopoly-simulation.jar <strategy> <number_of_simulations>
+`java -jar monopoly-simulation.jar <strategy> <number_of_simulations>`

 Replace <strategy> with one of the following options:

-"a": Player pays $50 to get out of jail.
+* "a": Player pays $50 to get out of jail.
-"b": Player attempts to roll doubles to get out of jail.
+* "b": Player attempts to roll doubles to get out of jail.
-"both": Simulate both strategies.
+* "both": Simulate both strategies.

 Replace <number_of_simulations> with an integer value specifying how many times you want to simulate the game for the selected strategy.

 The results will be printed to the console.